ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 .. container:: handout

    Set the scene

-     Quick taster, give you enought to know what's possible and where to find out more
+     * Quick taster, give you enought to know what's possible and point you in the right direction

    Testing Working Group

+     * Setup after AnsibleFest SanFran 2016, ~ year
-     gundalow & Matt Clay
+     * gundalow & Matt Clay, good community

    Tailor content:

-     * Q: Show of hands for version, devel -> 1.9? - upgrade!
+     * Q: Show of hands for version, devel, 2.3, -> 1.9? - upgrade!
      * Q: Who's raised a PR?
-     * Q: Module PR?
+     * Q: Updated a module (bug fix or functionality)
+     * Q: Created a new module - how long ago (should have improved)

 This talk is Free Software